Ferti$can

 Leading Institution:

-• University of Aveiro (UA) - Institute of Biomedicine (iBiMED): Responsible for project coordination, advanced molecular biology execution, bioinformatics, and prototype development.
+• University of Aveiro (UA) - Institute of Biomedicine (iBiMED).

 Partner Institutions: